nightCapLounge/StockTunes2/README.md

 At the moment, StockTunes uses the simplest possible model for turning data into music.
 Given a stream of stock data, a field from the stream is selected (e.g. Adjusted Close), and if the field goes up in a discrete timestep, a major chord from a given key is randomly selected, and if the data trends downward, a minor chord is randomly selected.
 There is one chord per time step.
 The tones from the chord that are played are then randomly selected and written to MIDI.

+It generally produces results along these lines:  [SPY_2015-01-01_2015-03-01.mid](https://soundcloud.com/nathaniel-moon/spy-2015-01-01-2015-03-01)

 ## React Front-end

 There is a bare-bones React front end to accompany the application.
 It allows the user to choose a stock and a time range, and produce MIDI from that data.
 There is currently minimal error handling in this section of the application.